divijghose/firedrake/Perlmutter-(NERSC).md

 ```
 make PETSC_DIR=path_to_directory_in_which_petsc_was_installed/petsc PETSC_ARCH=arch-firedrake-default check
 ```
 - (!): Install firedrake: clone firedrake repo, set up venv, run configuration.
 New steps: install pets4py; note that for most recent version of petsc, cython constraint is not needed.
 This will also install libsupermesh as a firedrake requirement, which will throw an argument mismatch error; need to add FC and FF flags to allow for the mismatch.
 Further, for the firedrake install command, there will be an error along the lines of `error: invalid command 'bdist_wheel'` because the wheel package is missing, and we therefore need to pip install it first.
-Finally, there will be an error along the lines of `ValueError: invalid pyproject.toml config: project.license.` for the h5py installation, which seems to be related to an invalid licence for stricter PEP 621 validation rules.
-The simplest way to resolve this seems to be to load an older version of h5py.
-The same issue may occur for firedrake too.
-The simplest way to resolve this seems to be to replace the line license = "LGPL-3.0-or-later" inside firedrake/pyproject.toml by license = { text = "LGPL-3.0-or-later" }
 ```
 cd ..
 git clone https://github.com/firedrakeproject/firedrake.git